-The coalition meets quarterly to address food access issues, increase participation in the Supplemental Nutrition Assistance Program, identify barriers and areas for expansion in nutrition assistance and support, and develop coordinated outreach efforts to ensure all Minnesotans who are eligible for assistance have an opportunity
+The coalition meets to address food access issues, increase participation in the Supplemental Nutrition Assistance Program, identify barriers and areas for expansion in nutrition assistance and support, and develop coordinated outreach efforts to ensure all Minnesotans who are eligible for assistance have an opportunity

 to apply for it.

 Coalition goals include:

 The coalition measures its success by an increase in participation among program-eligible Minnesotans.

 These are one-page summaries on economic assistance in Minnesota.